A sojourn-based approach to semi-Markov Reinforcement Learning: Sojourn-based semi-Markov Reinforcement Learning

-for some constant $b_2>0$ independent of $\alpha$. \end{thm} \begin{proof} Let us first observe that, by direct substitution, any $\mathbf{Q}^*$ such that $T(\mathbf{Q}^*)=\mathbf{Q}^*$ must also be the solution of Bellman's Equation \eqref{eq:BEqn}, which admits a unique solution.
-Hence $\mathbf{Q}^*$ is the unique equilibrium point of the system of Ordinary Differential Equations \eqref{ode} (see also \cite{bhatnagar2021finite}).
-Moreover, it is clear that $T$ is non-expansive, hence, by \cite[Theorem 3.1]{borkar1997analog}, we know that $\mathbf{Q}^*$ is globally asymptotically stable.
-We conclude the proof by \cite[Propositions 2 and 3]{bhatnagar2021finite} and \cite[Theorem 2.3]{borkar2000ode}. \end{proof} \begin{rmk} Let us recall that, in general, starting from a state of the form $(x,0)$, one cannot visit all the states in $\widetilde{E}_N$, as shown by property (i) in Proposition \ref{prop:gammabounded}.
-However, the Markov process $\{(n,X_n,\gamma_n), \ n=0,\dots,N\}$, with $\gamma_0=0$ almost surely, visits all the states in This justifies the definition of the absolute error and the fact that we are using the results in \cite{borkar2000ode}. \end{rmk} Last theorem tells us that, despite we cannot guarantee for convergence, we can still choose $\alpha$ small enough to have a small error after a big number of iterates.
-Let us stress that the choice of $\alpha(m)$ could also affect the \textit{speed of convergence}, as we will see in the following Section.
-The balance between absolute error and speed of convergence is, for instance, expressed in \cite[Theorem 2.4]{borkar2000ode}.
-In the next Section we will provide a toy example to our theory and we will give some simulation results, showing the effects of different choices of the learning rate on the average total reward after a certain number of iterations.
+\end{proposition} Clearly, we cannot guarantee convergence if $\alpha$ is constant, but we can \textit{modulate} in some sense the absolute error in such a way that the result is a \textit{good enough} approximation.
+Different choices of $\alpha(m)$ could also affect the \textit{speed of convergence}, as we will see in the following Section, thus a first study on a constant learning rate could be useful for tuning the right form of a tapering one.
+The balance between absolute error and speed of convergence is, for instance, expressed in \cite[Theorem 2.4]{borkar2000ode}, but relies on further properties of the sequence $(\mathbf{Q}^m)_{m \in \N}$, that will be investigated in future works.
+In the next section we will provide two toy examples to our theory and we will give some simulation results, showing the effects of different choices of the learning rate on the average total reward after a certain number of iterations.